Golf Betting in Canada

 To be successful at betting on golf does require an element of luck but there are many ways in which you can turn the odds in your favour.
 Form is an obvious key and while any golf tournament features a very big field, it’s rare for a player to come from nowhere to win it after a poor run of results.

 Beyond that basic element, there are a number of factors that are unique to the sport.
 Take all of the following points on board and you will know what to look out for when future tournaments come along and in turn, you will have a greater chance of success.
+Always be vigilant and keep an eye out for things that may affect the odds – all bettors should be looking to inform themselves with any kind of golf betting tips that will give them the edge.

 Calm conditions are preferred by all golfers but some are more comfortable adapting to any weather situation.
 Look out for the players in question and use weather forecasts to identify any potential winners.